StaceyWhitmore/PidControler/ReadMe.md

 Breadboard and IC layout.
 ![Close up of breadboard layout with SN754410 IC connections](https://github.com/staceywhitmore-inl/PidControler/blob/master/media/IMG-8606.jpg?raw=true)
-*(Notice the VCC2 and 3,4EN DIP pins (pins 8 & 9) broke off the H-bridge in transit and had to be reattached.
+*(The VCC2 and 3,4EN DIP pins (pins 8 & 9) broke off the H-bridge in transit and had to be reattached.
 Luckily, I was able to carefully solder on some replacement feet without further damaging the chip!)*